kunle123-ui/kunle/Smart-Contract.md

 **code filter**

-In order to response to a particular message, you can structure your `apply` function as the following, you may also construct response to general messages by omitting the code filter.
+In order to respond to a particular message, you can structure your `apply` function as the following.
+You may also construct response to general messages by omitting the code filter.
 ```base
 if (code == N(${contract_name}) {
     //your handler to response to particular message